ibm-cloud-docs/cephaas/creating_new_satellite_location.md

 Selecting this option will not make any additions in your bill, howerver, if you add storage volumes to it, it will be added in your bill.
     {: note}
 10. Click **Create**.

+Once a satellite location is created, it may take 30-45 minutes to become available.